Continue Painting with Vision Loss

 - Consider a change of subject or style.
 For example, try landscapes instead of portraits or abstract painting instead of realism.

 - Label your supplies in large bold print made with a wide-tipped felt marker or a tactile marking in braille.
+For more ideas about labeling your art supplies, see Labeling and Marking.

 - Tuesday Night Tandems: An Opportunity for Fun and Fitness